captbaritone/jordaneldredge.com/_posts/2021-11-19-open-ani-animated-cursors-online.md

 title: "Open .ani Animated Cursors Online"
 summary: "I made a simple website where you can instantly open and view any .ani file for free."
 summary_image: /images/open-ani-online.png
+tags: ["javascript", "css", "parser"]
 ---

-*TL;DR: I made a simple website where you can instantly open and view any `.ani` file for free.
-You can find it here: [https://capt.dev/open-ani-online/](https://capt.dev/open-ani-online/)*
+_TL;DR: I made a simple website where you can instantly open and view any `.ani` file for free.
+You can find it here: [https://capt.dev/open-ani-online/](https://capt.dev/open-ani-online/)_

 ---